adamluzsi/adamluzsi/resume.md

     * gained experience with C#, JavaScript/TypeScript, and a bit with Java and PHP.
 * **API Integration**: Experience with a variety of API styles including RESTful, GraphQL, gRPC, SOAP, and some more.
-* **Data Management Expertise**: Familiarity with numerous data management systems such as PostgreSQL, MySQL, BoltDB, Redshift, GreenPlum, Google BigQuery, Redis, and Kafka.
+* **Data Management Expertise**: Familiarity with numerous data management systems such as PostgreSQL, MySQL, BoltDB, MongoDB, Redshift, GreenPlum, Redis, and Kafka.
 * **DevOps Experience**:.
     * Comfortable with on-call duties, proficient in tracing (e.g., with OpenTelemetry), metric collection, and automation
     * experiment with hosting on AWS, GCP, DigitalOcean, Heroku and on-premise.
-    * advocate of re-creatable deployment processes, and their tooling such as Terraform, Ansible, Docker, Helm, Jenkins, ArgoCD
+    * advocate of re-creatable deployment processes, and their tooling such as Terraform, Ansible, Docker, Helm, Kubernetes, Jenkins, ArgoCD
 * **Software Development Principles**: Knowledge and application of 12-factor methodology, SOLID principles, Hexagonal architecture, and Clean Architecture.
 * **Project Management Methodologies**: Proficient in XP, Kanban, Scrum and other Agile Development techniques.